lee-dohm/lee-dohm.github.io/about.md

 # About That Lee Guy

-Lee has been writing code professionally since 1995 and writing code since the early 80s.
+I've been writing code professionally since 1995 and writing code since the early 80s.
 It all started with a "Kids on Kampus" program at California State University Sacramento in the late 1970s.
-(Yes, he's old.)
 In the seventies, about the only thing you could do with computers was program them.
-So that's what he learned to do.
+So that's what I learned to do.

-He has owned many different computers over the years and explored many different systems and architectures:
+I have owned many different computers over the years and explored many different systems and architectures:

 * Atari - 400, 800, 800XL
 * CP/M - A couple of different Z-80 based machines (one with eight inch floppy disks!)